torvista/Zen_Cart-Structured_Data/README.md

 og: product:retailer_title removed (not in spec)

 complete overhaul...
+I made considerable changes for some bugs, multilanguage site with multibyte characters and removed/added fields as demanded by the various validators.

 revised Super Data, breadcrumb code and added/revised Review code for products from Zen4all: https://github.com/Zen4All-nl/Zen-Cart-Structured-Data-using-Json